Olufemi-Olarewaju/python-api-challenge/README.md

 This project aims to visualize and analyze weather data for over 500 cities, exploring the relationship between various weather variables and latitude.
 The analysis is divided into two parts: WeatherPy and VacationPy.

 ## Dependencies
-    * Python 3.x
+Markup :    * Python 3.x
             * Jupyter Notebook
             * Libraries: pandas, matplotlib, requests, citipy, scipy, gmaps, geopy, and geoViews.